UPB-Graphics/gfx-framework/README.md

     -   Windows, one of the following:
         -   `cmake --build .`
         -   or just double-click the `.sln` file to open it in Visual Studio, then press `Ctrl+Shift+B` to build it
-    -   Linux, one of the following:
+    -   Linux and macOS, one of the following:
         -   `cmake --build .`
         -   or just `make`